openpreserve/jpylyzer/howto-prepare-release.md

     ```
     then manually update the version number, and create list of changes.
 Also make sure the e-mail address is a valid e-mail address.

+    (Alternatively just edit debian/changelog in a text editor without using dch)

 1. Update User Manual if necessary and export the Markdown file to HTML.
 See [instructions here](./doc).

 1. Commit all changes and push to the *master* branch.